bz888/holbertonschool-hbnb/app/README.md

 DELETE /api/v1/users/<user_id>
 ```

+## Hard Deletion and Relationships

+Hard deletion removes an object from its repository but does not automatically remove every in-memory reference to it.
+Deleting a user can therefore leave existing places and reviews referencing that user.
+Likewise, deleting an amenity can leave existing places referencing the deleted amenity.

+Soft deletion is preferred for related entities because it preserves relationship integrity.
+A future persistence layer should handle hard deletion with cascading cleanup, restricted deletion, or anonymization.

 `POST /api/v1/reviews/` is included for task compliance, although the place-based POST route represents the relationship more clearly.